ICHEC/qpcc/lecture-01/intro-bits-and-gates.md

 - Hard drives consists of similar to pits of CDs, tiny blocks of magnetic materials, and we store the bits by orienting the magnetic fields of those blocks.
 - Modern computers have tiny circuits composed of transistors to (i) store and (ii) manipulate bits.

 Now we know that smallest information is a **bit** (short for *binary digit*, and yes the pun is intended), and can be represented by either **0** or **1**.
 It is easy to see that using combinatorics, it's possible to encode information of more complex systems.
 For example, if we have two coins, they both can exist independently, upon flipping, in either of the Head or Tail state, or equivalently, in 1 or 0 state.
-The possible outcomes of the pair of coins are 4 possible states, namely 00, 01, 10, and 11.
-Thus, with 2 bits, we can distinguish among 4 possibilities, and any system that can exist in four possible distinct states, its state information can be encoded in 2 bits.
+The possible outcomes of a pair of coins are 4 different states, namely 00, 01, 10, and 11.
+Thus, with 2 bits, we can distinguish among 4 possibilities.
+Conversely, for any system that has four possible distinct states, we can encode its state information in 2 bits.
-Recall the lecture where we use the example of tossing coins as a means of conveying information, Bits or Binary data is a means of storing and transmitting information using 0's and 1's.
-The more the bits we have the greater the amount of information we can convey.
+Recall in the lecture where we use the example of tossing coins as a means of conveying information -- bits or *binary data* is a means of storing and transmitting information using 0s and 1s.
+The more bits we have the greater the amount of information we can convey.

 So to generalise, 3 bits can describe 8 possibilities, and in general $n$ bits can describe $2^n$ possibilities.
 It's easy to now see that adding 1 bit doubles the amount of information you can convey.